-BPC’s Elections Project provides member companies with critical real-time analysis and insight to help them navigate new policy and political developments—and regular convenings of the Alliance provide a private forum for a dialogue among peers about these topics.
+BPC’s Democracy Program provides member companies with critical real-time analysis and insight to help them navigate new policy and political developments—and regular convenings of the Alliance provide a private forum for a dialogue among peers about these topics.

-If you're interested in learning more about the Business Alliance for Effective Democracy or BPC’s Elections Project, please contact Tim Wahlers.
+If you're interested in learning more about the Business Alliance for Effective Democracy or BPC’s Democracy Program, please contact Pamela Larkin.

 ╭ Founding Members ╮

 What the Business Alliance Does